Causal Estimation of Exposure Shifts with Neural Networks: Estimating SRFs with Targeted Regularization for Neural Nets

 To prove this fact, we first note that

+The first inequality is because of the definition of the risk minimizer and for the second one we added and subtracted the empirical risk and rearranged the terms.

-The second and third terms are empirical processes.
-We now use the regularity assumptions on the Rademacher complexity.
-The order of the Rademacher complexity is preserved under Lipschitz transforms.
-Hence, under the assumption that the loss is Lipschitz, it follows that the class $\{\gL\nn(\mu\nn, \vw\nn)\colon \mu\nn \in \gM, \vw\nn \in \gW\}$ has a Rademacher complexity of order $O(n^{-1/2})$.
-Uniform boundedness is also preserved under Lispschitz transformations.
-Together, the vanishing Rademacher complexity and uniform boundedness imply the uniform law of large numbers, which in turn implies the convergence of the empirical process \citep{wainwright2019high}.
-Hence the last two terms are $O_p(n^{-1/2})$.
+Observe that the second and third terms in the last expression are empirical processes, suggesting we can use the uniform law of large numbers (ULLN).
+Indeed, the regularity assumptions on the Rademacher complexity provide a sufficient condition \citep{wainwright2019high}.
+Additionally, the order of the Rademacher complexity is preserved under Lipschitz transforms, then, using that the loss is Lipschitz, it follows that the class $\gF = \{\gL(\mu\nn, \vw\nn, \vzero)\colon \mu\nn \in \gM, \vw\nn \in \gW\}$ has a Rademacher complexity of order $O(n^{-1/2})$.
+Further, uniform boundedness is also preserved under Lispschitz transformations.
+Thus, the uniform law of large numbers applies, implying that the last two terms are $O_p(n^{-1/2})$.
+Note that the Lipschitz condition can be relaxed by the direct assumption that $\gL$ satisfies the boundedness and complexity conditions for the ULLN \citep{wainwright2019high}.

 We now bound the first term.
+We begin by adding and subtracting the regularization terms, and compute: